Manchester Savings Bank

-The Manchester and Salford Savings Bank opened in 1818 in Manchester.
-For a long period, it was the third largest savings bank in the country and at one stage, the largest savings bank in England.
-Following the Trustee Savings Banks Act 1976 (c.
-4), the bank merged with seven other local savings banks to form the TSB North West Central.
+The Manchester and Salford Savings Bank is a former savings bank which opened in 1818 in Manchester, England.
+For a long period, it was the third largest savings bank in the country and at one stage, the largest.
+Following the Trustee Savings Banks Act 1976, the bank merged with seven other local savings banks to form the TSB North West Central.

 History

 The Manchester and Salford Savings Bank was founded in December 1817 as a result of meetings of "the borough-reeves and constables"; it opened in Marsden Square only a month later, in January 1818.
-In contrast with many other small savings banks, which may have been supported by a local parish and by tradesmen, the Manchester and Salford Savings Bank had support of the highest order.
-The Bishop of Chester was president and members of Parliament, magistrates and "prominent gentlemen" were vice presidents.
+In contrast with many other small savings banks, which were often supported by a local parish and tradesmen, the Manchester and Salford Savings Bank had support from the Bishop of Chester as president, and from members of Parliament, magistrates and "prominent gentlemen" as vice presidents.
 There were 17 trustees and 59 managers on the board so that the voluntary duties could be spread widely.
 The trustees also bore the expenses of the bank until it was able to support itself.

-By 1830 the bank had proved so popular that it was necessary for the bank to relocate to larger premises and Cross Street became the Manchester Bank's new headquarters in 1830.
+By 1830 the bank had proved so popular that it was necessary to relocate to larger premises in Cross Street.
 Two years later there was a run on the bank following rumours about the general security of savings banks.
 Some 3,000 of its accounts were closed and the bank had to let out part of its premises to the Law Society.
-It took some ten years for the bank to recover and begin expanding again and larger premises were acquired in King Street.
-By 1856, the Manchester and Salford was the third largest savings bank with nearly one million pounds deposits (the two leaders were St. Martin's Place with £1.4 million and the Exeter Savings Bank with just over £1 million pounds).
+It took some ten years for the bank to recover and begin expanding again, before acquiring larger premises in King Street.
+By 1856, the Manchester and Salford was the third largest savings bank with nearly £1 million deposits (the two leaders were St. Martin's Place with £1.4 million and the Exeter Savings Bank with just £1 million).

-New premises, commissioned to serve as the society's head office, were designed by Edward Salomons in the renaissance style and opened in Booth Street in 1872.
+New premises, commissioned to serve as the society's head office, were designed by Edward Salomons in the Renaissance style and opened in Booth Street in 1872.